-If your new unit is supplied with adjustable legs, they will be packed in the accessory carton in the cabinet.
-Your cabinet will have either four (4) or (6) threaded mounting holes on the bottom of the cabinet (see Figure 4).
+Your new is supplied with adjustable legs for leveling purposes.
+Each model has four leg mounting holes on the bottom of the cabinet.
+Legs are packed in the accessory carton from which they must be removed and installed on the cabinet bottom (see Figure 4).
 In order to install the legs, carefully tip the cabinet back, adding four (4) 2" wood blocks underneath, and simply screw the threaded leg studs into the case bottom front leg holes.
 Repeat this procedure by tilting the cabinet in the opposite direction and install the remaining legs.
 Make sure the legs are tightened extremely well or the entire model will sway or rock with each opening or closing of the doors, possibly causing damage to the case bottom.
-This procedure should be performed close to the final installation site.
+This procedure should be performed close to the final installation site and allow access to the rear of the cabinet for condensate evaporator installation (see "Installing Condensate Evaporator" under "Installation and Location" section).